jendrikseipp/vulture/README.rst

 directory vulture analyzes all contained `*.py` files.

 After you have found and deleted dead code, run vulture again, because it may discover more dead code.

+**Tackling false positives**

 You can add false-positives (used code that is marked as unused) to a python module and add it to the list of scanned paths (see ``whitelists/stdlib.py`` for an example).